kidshenlong/SpaceCaptain/README.md

 ============

 1) The game currently uses the old mysql driver.
 This is slow and insecure.
 PDO would be a much more suitable driver.

 2) Creating a experience that didn't rely on Javascript was great but impractical.
 Rewriting many of the components that used hard form submissions and refreshes could greatly improve performance/usability and overall experience.

 3) A new folder structure

-4) Functions and classes to create DRY code.
+4) Functions and classes to create DRY code

 5) Maybe MVC

 6) HTML5